A Service Request Order (SRO) is created for all machines accepted for repair at GeekHampton.

 Enter the following information into the “Problem Description” field.

-- If the work on the machine requires an AppleID (e.g., system upgrades or installing software from the App Store) enter this information on the SRO and verify if possible.
+If the work on the machine requires an AppleID (e.g., system upgrades or installing software from the App Store) enter this information on the SRO and verify.
+In addition verify if it has 2 factor verification and explain to the customer what this means.

 Accepting Peripherals and Accessories with Machine